Noctule bats (Nyctalus noctula)

-These are the biggest bats in our area, weighing 15-49g and with a 330-450mm wingspan.
-They are sleek animals with dark skin, gingery fur and long narrow wings built for speed.
-They fly high over trees and rivers well before dusk and can often be mistaken for swifts, although their low slow calls of ‘chip-chop, chip-chip-chop’ at around 25kHZ on a heterodyne detector will quickly distinguish them from birds!
+Noctule bats are considered to be the biggest species of bat in our area, weighing 15-49g and with a 330-450mm wingspan.
+They are sleek animals with dark skin, gingery fur and long, narrow wings built for speed.
+They fly high over trees and rivers well before dusk and can often be mistaken for swifts, although their low, slow calls of ‘chip-chop, chip-chip-chop’ at around 25kHZ on a heterodyne detector will quickly distinguish them from birds!
 Some people can hear the lower harmonics of their calls without detectors.

 They eat beetles, moths and a range of other insects, stooping mid-flight to catch them.
 They roost mainly in hollow trees and nursery roosts are usually around 20 individuals.
 They also hibernate in trees, but man-made structures are occasionally used for summer or winter roost sites.
 They can migrate short distances and occasionally use bat boxes.